CyberHackersDiary/Digital-Forensics-and-Incident-Response-DFIR-Projects/03-disk-forensics/README.md

 | Investigation | Methodology Source | Applied Investigation Dataset |
 | ------------- | -------------- | -------------- |
 | Case-001-M57-Jean-Corporate Espionage Investigation   | TryHackMe — Case B4DM755  | M57-Jean; Digital Corpora |

+## Key
+Case Title — the name of your independent replica project; what you are investigating Methodology Source — the lab or room where you learned the investigation methodology; not documented directly Independent Replica Dataset — the real forensic image or dataset you sourced independently and applied the methodology on